POEdeveloper/POE2Smoother/README.md

 <li>Check what options you want, and hit apply - wait to finish the work.</li>
 <li>Close the tool and start the game.</li>

 <li>Default STEAM path :</li>
 <li>...\common\Path of Exile\Bundles2 ... _index.bin, (open _index.bin for Steam).</li>

+Your Antivirus might corrupt your key, it's a rare case, but it might happen.
+Make sure that you use a good AV!, Any PC change, hardware, or software (new OS), will make your key invalid.
+Please fix your PC before using the key!